paul-caron/mqueue/README.md

 Besides that, the queue is simple and easy to operate.
 Push things in, pop things out, check if empty prior poping things out.
 Pushing and poping will lock and unlock a named semaphore (POSIX, semaphore.h) to enable only one process at a time for modifications on the queue.

-The type of messages (T) can be integers, chars, or structs of a fixed size and containing no pointers to process local memory (like dont point something that wont be seen from other processes).
+The type of messages (T) can be integers, chars, or structs of a fixed size and containing no pointers to a process local memory (like dont point something that wont be seen from other processes).

 A struct type for messages can be like